Updated: Oct 12

 Creatine is the most popular, most-studied and most effective proven supplement.

 It is a naturally produced compound, it is found all over the body but it's most prevalent in the muscles.
 It is responsible for the production and storage of energy.
-(Source)
+(1)

 Supplementing with creatine can increase your bodily stores of phosphocreatine, improving your capacity of stored energy and energy production.

-Many types of creatine are available, making it difficult to decide which one to use.
+Creatine comes in a variety of forms, making it challenging to choose which one to use.

 The monohydrate form is made up of a creatine molecule and a water molecule, it can be processed in a few different ways.